SanderMertens/flecs/docs/Queries.md

 The following term shows how to write the above example down in the DSL:

 ```
-Position(superset(ChildOf))
+Position(super(ChildOf))
 ```

 Let's unpack what is happening here.
 First of all the term has a regular `Position` predicate.
-The subject of this term is `superset(ChildOf)`.
+The subject of this term is `super(ChildOf)`.
 What this does is, it instructs the term to search upwards (`superset`) for the `ChildOf` relationship.

 As a result, this term will follow the `ChildOf` relation of the `This` subject until it has found an object with `Position`.
 Here is the behavior in pseudo code: